App Interface Overview

 Device Screen Control

-Manage screen brightness, orientation, size, and screen timeout behavior for a more polished and consistent user experience.
-Median supports setting defaults and updating screen settings at runtime.
+Manage screen brightness, orientation, size, and screen timeout behavior.
+Set defaults and update screen settings at runtime for a polished user experience.

 Dark Mode